jupyterlite/jupyterlite/docs/howto/content/files.md

 uploaded as pre-indexed contents, the build process will usually detect MIME types correctly.

-In the browser, things are a bit trickier: a number of well-known file types (included everything needed to serve a core JupyterLite site) will be automatically detected when they are uploaded, but some customization might be required.
+In the browser, things are a bit trickier: a number of well-known file types (including everything needed to serve a core JupyterLite site) will be automatically detected when they are uploaded, but some customization might be required.

-The default file types, and any configured via `#/LiteBuildConfig/extra_file_types` will be merged with the default types into `jupyter-lite.json#jupyter-config-data/fileTypes`, and these will be used.
+Any file types configured via `#/LiteBuildConfig/extra_file_types` will be merged with the default types into `jupyter-lite.json#jupyter-config-data/fileTypes`, and these will be used.

 ```{note}
 These will not impact how the JupyterLite UI actually displays files: these are